-We followed up with a workplace survey to make sure we were delivering the appropriate support and answering the right questions.
+We followed up with a menopause in the workplace survey to make sure we were delivering the appropriate support and answering the right questions.

 Our next step was to appoint an executive sponsor for menopause to demonstrate that this was a critical business initiative that would help us to foster an enduring fair and equitable environment for all our people rather than a one off ‘nice to have’ wellbeing project.

 Later in 2019 The Sellafield Menopause Action & Support Group was founded.
 Their vision is to support women managing the impact of menopause in the workplace by ensuring fair and equitable treatment by leaders, managers and colleagues so they continue to thrive at work, home and play.
 We now have 72 members both male and female.

 What menopause training and awareness have you offered to open up the menopause conversation to all your people at Sellafield?

 To mark World Menopause Day in 2020 we hosted a virtual online event including a question panel, fun quiz, live Pilates lesson and advice on good nutrition for menopause.
 We invited Julie to deliver the key note talk for the event and colleagues joined us online from different parts of the company.

 In partnership with Julie we’ve also launched a menopause in the workplace online awareness briefing so all staff can get an understanding of what menopause is, typical symptoms and choices for managing those symptoms.
 There’s also advice for supporting colleagues and partners.
 This means that staff and managers can openly communicate about a topic that can affect any of us at work or home.

 It was important to us that the briefing was tailored to Sellafield’s mission and manifesto and was inclusive of employees across all our locations, in all types of work, including those working over the barrier.

 We are now the proud host of a brilliant menopause in the workplace online training that is creating positive behaviours and conversations about menopause through Sellafield.